FBI shuts alleged online drug marketplace, Silk Road

 Bitcoin, which has been around since 2008, first came under scrutiny by law enforcement officials in mid-2011 after media reports surfaced linking the digital currency to Silk Road.

-(Additional reporting by Daniel Levine in San Francisco; Editing by Jeffrey Benkoe, Bernadette Baum and Andre Grenon)
+(Additional reporting by Daniel Levine in San Francisco; Editing by Jeffrey Benkoe and Bernadette Baum)